Portland, Oregon: Housing

 In 2016, home prices in Portland grew faster than in any other city in the United States.
-Apartment rental costs in Portland reported in November 2019 was $1,337 for two bedroom and $1,133 for one bedroom.
+Apartment rental costs in Portland reported in November 2019 were $1,337 for two bedrooms and $1,133 for one bedroom.

 In 2017, developers projected an additional 6,500 apartments to be built in the Portland Metro Area over the next year.
 However, as of December 2019, the number of homes available for rent or purchase in Portland continues to shrink.
 Over the past year, housing prices in Portland have risen 2.5%.
 Housing prices in Portland continue to rise, the median price rising from $391,400 in November 2018 to $415,000 in November 2019.
 There has been a rise of people from out of state moving to Portland, which impacts housing availability.
 Because of the demand for affordable housing and influx of new residents, more Portlanders in their 20s and 30s are still living in their parents' homes.
 There is a considerable amount of "Airbnb type" rentals in the city.
 An audit in 2018 located around 4,600 listings, of which 80% were illegally operated.

+In 2021, Portland became the largest city in the United States to end single-family zoning, allowing four homes by right on virtually all residential lots and eliminating most off-street parking requirements.
+In the three years since the law passed, approximately 1,400 new "missing middle" homes were created, outpacing other types of homes, and these homes cost approximately $300,000 less than comparable new single-family units.